huajay1/RCLSTM/README.md

 # RCLSTM

+The codes are shared under the condition that reproducing full or part of codes must cite the paper "Deep Learning with Long Short-Term Memory for Time Series Prediction"

 @article{hua2019deeplearning,<br>
 author={Y. {Hua} and Z. {Zhao} and R. {Li} and X. {Chen} and Z. {Liu} and H. {Zhang}},<br>
 journal={IEEE Communications Magazine},<br>